Vargasavour Recipes

 Instructions

-• In a heatproof bowl, whisk together the egg whites, sugar, and cream of tartar.
-Place the bowl over a saucepan of gently simmering water, ensuring the bottom doesn't touch the water.
-Stir constantly for about 5minutes, until the sugar fully dissolves and the egg whites feel very warm to the touch.
+• In a heatproof bowl, combine 4 large egg whites, 2 tbsp granulated sugar, and ¼ tsp cream of tartar.
+Place the bowl over gently simmering water and stir constantly for about 5 minutes until the sugar dissolves and the mixture feels warm.

-• Remove the bowl with the cold lemon mixture from the cold water.
-Carefully fold the beaten whites into the cold lemon cream until combined.
+• Gently fold the beaten egg whites into the chilled lemon mixture until combined.

-• Fold the whipped cream into the lemon mixture until combined.
-Pour into the prepared dish and refrigerate for at least 4 hours or until set.
+• Pour the mixture into the prepared soufflé dish and refrigerate for at least 4 hours, or until fully set.
+Carefully remove the foil collar before serving.

 Notes